Nepomuceno/MBSE_Benchmark/docs/model-configuration.md

 ## Tool Support

-Models with `supportsTools: false` will still receive tool definitions but may not respond correctly.
+Models with `supportsTools: false` will not receive tool definitions (tools are disabled for these models).

 Consider this when: